 - Sustained muscle tension when sitting

-When you're sitting still for long periods of time, your body is not moving, your heart isn't pumping as hard or as fast, and your joints, muscles, and discs aren't getting as much bloodflow as they should.
-Bloodflow brings vital nutrients to your body tissues, but even MORE importantly, it brings OXYGEN.
-When your muscles (and other body tissues) try to work without oxygen, you get a build up of lactic acid and other chemicals that make your nerves more sensitive which can cause a burning pain, or in some cases just a deep, achy pain.
+When you're sitting still for long periods of time, your body is rarely moving, your heart isn't pumping as hard or as fast, and your joints, muscles, and discs aren't getting as much blood flow as they should.
+Blood flow brings vital nutrients to your body tissues, but even MORE importantly, it brings OXYGEN to it.
+When your muscles (and other body tissues) try to work without oxygen, you get a build up of lactic acid and other chemicals that make your nerves more sensitive, which can cause a burning pain, or in some cases just a deep, achy pain.
 This is the reason why some people also feel more stiff, sore, or achy when first getting out of bed in the morning after staying in one position all night.

-When you add on top of that that MOST people do not sit with their muscles relaxed, but rather held in a state of sustained tension - constantly under work.
+When you add on top of that, that MOST people don't sit with their muscles relaxed, but rather held in a state of sustained tension - constantly under work.
 When your muscles are working constantly without rest and without oxygen, this is a recipe for disaster - namely the development of lower back pain when sitting for too long.